GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Open Source LLMs are best leveraged for use cases at scale where the 'token' volumes are high.
 A 'token' is the basic unit of text that a

 <!-- image -->
-**Image Description:** In this image we can see a machine.
-There are many machines.
-There are many lights.
-There is a person standing.
+**AI-Generated Image Description:** In the image we can see there is a man standing and he is holding a trolley.
+There are machines, boxes, lights, and other objects in the image.
 <!-- end image description -->